 Applications:

 Once entered into a GIS, forestry data can be analyzed using geospatial statistics.
-For example, a Moran’s I can report the presence of significant geographical clustering of dbh values.
+For example, a Moran’s I geospatial statistical test is a widely used statistic that analyzes for significant geographical clustering of health variables.
+Moran’s I can be used for forestry data to report dbh values localized to particular areas, indicating different tree growth rates in different locations of the forest.
+If clustering is significant, a General G geospatial statistical test can additionally reveal whether it is the high or low values that are geographically clustered by reporting which end of the clustering values are concentrated in a geographical area (Figure 5).
+Significant Moran's I clusters are shown with the General G scores, indicating high dbh values clustered for the good trees and for each species. dbh values are represented by proportionally-sized symbols to illustrate the clustering of high values (large circles) and low values (small diamonds) (Figure 6).
+Features can be paired in maps to look for meaningful patterns, such as dbh and species, to identify which species tend to grow to maturity more successfully in an urban environment.
 Clusters of high dbh values indicate older trees that may present near future needs for tree removal or a higher risk area for tree damage caused by storms.
 High dbh clusters may also indicate areas where trees survive longer and regions of a city receiving higher ecosystem service benefits.
-General G analyses can additionally reveal whether it is the high or low dbh values that are clustered (Figure 3).
-Significant Moran's I clusters are shown with the General G scores, indicating high dbh values clustered for the good trees and for each species. dbh values are represented by proportionally-sized symbols to illustrate the clustering of high values (large circles) and low values (small diamonds) (Figure 4).
-Features can be paired in maps to look for meaningful patterns, such as dbh and species, to identify which species tend to grow to maturity more successfully in an urban environment.

 Legend: